algotom/algotom/docs/source/toc/section4/section4_3.rst

 Note that ring artifacts in a reconstructed image are corresponding to stripe artifacts in the sinogram image or the polar-transformed image.
-Most of ring removal methods are actually strip removal methods under the surface.
+Most of ring removal methods are actually stripe removal methods under the surface.

     .. figure:: section4_3/figs/fig_4_3_1.jpg
         :name: fig_4_3_1